jesusdalvarado/testing-with-jest/README.md

-Running a simple test using Jest and node.js.
+Running tests using Jest, node.js and applying CI with CircleCI

 English